Katy-Kittivibul/us-inflation-prediction/README.md

-# 📈 Inflation Rate Prediction in US
+# 📈 US Inflation Rate Prediction using ARIMA Model

 ## 🔍 Overview
-This study will focus on analysis of inflation rate in the US during 2002-2022 to understand how macroeconomic factors affect to the inflation in the US.

-The data visualisation using some package such as matplot, seaborn, and plotly, will be use to visually analyse the relationship between inflation rate and macroeconomic features.
-This will provide insight details for making business and monetary policy decisions.

-An ARIMA model has been selected for the machine learning approach.
+This project aims to predict the US inflation rate using the ARIMA (AutoRegressive Integrated Moving Average) model.
+The dataset consists of historical inflation rate data, and the model is built to forecast future inflation trends.

 ---
 ## ✨ Feature definition